AhmedManan/Python_Automation/README.md

 This Python script demonstrates web scraping of news titles and links from the Al Jazeera website in headless mode using **Selenium**.
 The script uses the Chrome WebDriver to fetch the most-read news articles from the Al Jazeera homepage in **headless mode**.

+### AutoExtractionApplication.py

+This Python script utilizes the Selenium library for web scraping and automation.
+It extracts the most-read news titles and links from the Al Jazeera website and stores the data in a CSV file.
+The script uses the Chrome web driver from the Selenium WebDriver library and employs the Pandas library to organize the extracted data into a DataFrame.
+The script runs in headless mode (without displaying the browser window) using Chrome options.
+It is designed to be a self-contained application for automated news extraction from Al Jazeera's website.

 In headless mode, the web browser runs in the background without displaying a visible window, making the automation process faster and less intrusive.